 The separate "interest bearing account" will be designated as a "reserve" or "business savings" account.
 The account will be separate from the regular operations account but will be set up to allow the transfer of funds from the regular operations account into and out of the interest-bearing account to maximize interest earned on district funds.

-2

 Section 2f.
-District Simplified Grant Account
+District Grant Account

-The District Simplified Grant checking account will be a separate account identified as Rotary District 6960 - District Simplified Grants.
+The District Grant checking account will be a separate account identified as Rotary District 6960 - District Grants.
 This account will receive funds directly from The Rotary Foundation.
-These funds are solely for the use of District Simplified Grants in the District.
-Checks will require two signatures to fund a District Simplified Grant or, in the case of funds not being used, to return the funds to The Rotary Foundation.
+These funds are solely for the use of District Grants in the District.
+Checks will require two signatures to fund a District Grant or, in the case of funds not being used, to return the funds to The Rotary Foundation.

 Section 2g.
 District Dues

 District Dues will be paid semi-annually coinciding with the payment of Rotary International Dues.
-RI Dues are based on the number of active Rotarians on July 1 (first semi-annual payment) and on January 1 (second semi-annual payment) as calculated on the Semi Annual Report (SAR).
+RI Dues are based on the number of active Rotarians on July 1 (first semi-annual payment) and on January 1 (second semi-annual payment) as calculated on the Semi-Annual Report (SAR).
 District Dues will be based on the same number of active Rotarians as calculated on the SAR.

 The District Treasurer WILL NOT send invoices for District Dues, as the Treasurer will not have the SAR information.
 The Treasurer will provide instructions on the District Website for the proper filing and payment of both Rotary International and District Dues and will conduct a seminar at the District Assembly for incoming club Secretaries and Treasurers on the RI and District financial and reporting responsibilities of each club.